RamSailopal/Cache/README.md

 It is assumed that Cache is to be installed on either a Red Hat or SuSE derived system as adviced by Intersystems

+An iso of Cache 2012 Server is required, named Cache2012.iso and placed in the files folder ready to be sent to the remote machine as part of the installation process

 Role Variables
 --------------